This Website uses Cookies

 • The Request for Proposal (RFP) will involve a two-stage process to help minimize work for both principal investigators (PIs) and TBD.

-• In the first stage, applicants must submit a letter of intent (LOI).
-All LOIs will be reviewed by TBD staff and evaluated for relevance toward meeting the overall goals of the RFP.
+• Stage One: applicants must submit a letter of intent (LOI).
+All LOIs will be reviewed by TBD staff and a select panel of existing grantees.
+Proposals will be evaluated for scientific rigor and relevance toward meeting the overall goals of the RFP.

-• During the second stage, up to 30 applicants who submit a suitable LOI will be invited to submit a Full Proposal, which will undergo a double-blind external review.
+• Stage Two: approximately 30 applicants will be invited to submit a Full Proposal, which will undergo a rigorous external review.

 • To help applicants throughout the process, we will host webinars at key stages.
 Webinars will be recorded to accommodate applicants from different time zones.